 To Face Unafraid, The Plans That We Made

 The title and opening sentence to this article are words from a very familiar Christmas song.
 Everyone sings along, at least in their mind.
 Some will even put a bit of dance in their step as they sing along.
-The idea of ‘facing unafraid, the plans that we made’ seems odd.
+The idea of ‘facing unafraid, the plans that we made’ seems odd, might even feel intriguing.
 If we frame this in terms of our business what would those plans include or exclude if we needed to be cautioned about being afraid?
-What would need to be included or excluded in order to ‘face unafraid’ those plans?
+What would need to be included or excluded in order to ‘face those plans unafraid’ ?

 What would you tend to do if you saw a real invitation to ‘face unafraid, the plans that we made’?
 Me?
 It is just odd enough that I’d think about it, and probably smile.
 I’d think about it every time that I heard that song.
-I would kind of automatically start to refine my contributions (in my mind) to the planning scheduled for early next year.
+I would kind of automatically, kind of subliminally, start to refine my contributions to the planning scheduled for early next year.
 My sub-conscious mind would work on it.
 Inviting the question using this Christmas tune engages.

 Try putting this on the company bulletin board and in the lunch room, anywhere you want more engagement from your people.
-Invite them.
+Invite them without demanding or giving out homework for the holidays.
 They will respond, almost impossible to disconnect once this idea is put out there.

 To face, unafraid, the plans that we’ll make